SILVERRUSH. IX. Lya Intensity Mapping with Star-Forming Galaxies at z=5.7 and 6.6: A Possible Detection of Extended Lya Emission at $\gtrsim$100 comoving kpc around and beyond the Virial-Radius Scale of Galaxy Dark Matter Halos: Discussion

-\citet{Zheng2011a} present that the Ly$\alpha$ radial profile of the simulation consists of two components whose Ly$\alpha$ sources are star-forming regions of the LAE (called 'central LAE') and clustered sources around the LAE (called 'clustering'), i.e. neighboring galaxies including satellites.
+\citet{Zheng2011a} present that the Ly$\alpha$ radial profile of the simulation consists of two components whose Ly$\alpha$ sources are star-forming regions of the LAE (called {\lqq}central LAE{\rqq}) and clustered sources around the LAE (called {\lqq}clustering{\rqq}), i.e. neighboring galaxies including satellites.
 Figure \ref{fig:Zheng} also shows the total Ly$\alpha$ radial profile, a sum of the two-component Ly$\alpha$ radial profiles.
 Figure \ref{fig:Zheng} indicates that our observational results agree neither with the total profile nor the clustered-source profile.
-This is because the clustered-source signals are removed by the masking process before our cross-correlation measurements (Section \ref{subsec:Images}).
-Here, there is a possibility that faint unresolved sources may not be masked out in our analysis.
-However, Figure \ref{fig:Zheng} suggests that the Ly$\alpha$ radial profile shapes are different between the clustered source 'clustering' and our observational results.
-In Figure \ref{fig:Zheng}, the 'clustering' profile decreases only by a factor less than 2 at 150-1000 ckpc, while our observational result profile changes by an order of magnitude beyond the errors.
-This profile shape difference supports the idea that our observational results are not explained by the clustered sources including the faint unresolved sources.
-In Figure \ref{fig:Zheng}, the Ly$\alpha$ radial profile of our observational results with the error bars prefers the model of 'central LAE' in the simulation.
-However, the Ly$\alpha$ radial profile of our observational results is higher than the one of the 'central LAE' component, albeit with the large observational uncertainties.
-The Ly$\alpha$ radial profile of the observations exceeding the 'central LAE' component may be produced by other physical processes that are not included in the simulation of \citet{Zheng2010}, such as a cold-gas stream and galactic outflow that generate Ly$\alpha$ photons by collisional excitation processes.
+This is probably because we mask out the pixels in which LAEs are detected at S/N$>5$ (Section \ref{subsec:Images}).
+In other words, in our measurements, the contribution from satellite LAEs down to our Ly$\alpha$ luminosity limit of about $10^{43}$ erg s$^{-1}$ is subtracted.
+Note that, based on the previous results of very deep LAE searches, LAEs whose Ly$\alpha$ luminosities are well below our detection limits do exist \citep{Drake2017}, and such faint LAEs would contribute to some extent to our obtained Ly$\alpha$ cross-correlation function.
+However, Figure \ref{fig:Zheng} suggests that the Ly$\alpha$ radial profile shapes are different between the clustered source {\lqq}clustering{\rqq} and our observational results.
+In Figure \ref{fig:Zheng}, the {\lqq}clustering{\rqq} profile decreases only by a factor less than 2 at 150--1000 ckpc, while our observational result profile changes by an order of magnitude beyond the errors.
+This profile shape difference suggests that such faint LAEs are unlikely to be dominant contributors to the Ly$\alpha$ cross-correlation.
+In Figure \ref{fig:Zheng}, the Ly$\alpha$ radial profile of our observational results with the error bars prefers the model of {\lqq}central LAE{\rqq} in the simulation.
+However, the Ly$\alpha$ radial profile of our observational results is higher than the one of the {\lqq}central LAE{\rqq} component, albeit with the large observational uncertainties.
+The Ly$\alpha$ radial profile of the observations exceeding the {\lqq}central LAE{\rqq} component may be produced by other physical processes that are not included in the simulation of \citet{Zheng2010}, such as a cold-gas stream and galactic outflow that generate Ly$\alpha$ photons by collisional excitation processes.

 To understand physical origins of the spatially-extended Ly$\alpha$ emission at the large scale, numerical simulations with various possible physical processes are needed \citep{Sadoun2019}.
 We also need Ly$\alpha$ intensity mapping measurements with small uncertainties to distinguish the various possible physical models.
 More Ly$\alpha$ intensity mapping studies should be conducted with the existing instruments including Subaru/HSC.
 Moreover, we expect to obtain conclusive Ly$\alpha$ intensity mapping results by the on-going and forthcoming projects such as Hobby-Eberly Telescope Dark Energy Experiment (HETDEX; \citealt{Hill2008}), Wide-Field InfrarRed Survey Telescope (WFIRST; \citealt{Spergel2015a}), and Spectro-Photometer for the History of the Universe Epoch of Reionization and Ices Explorer (SPHEREx; \citealt{Dore2014}).